JustinWUP/collaborator/README.md

 ## Setttting up

-Note: seeds.rb is currently out of date and needs fixing most likely.

 To set up, do the following:

 * `bundle`
-* `rake db:setup` - This will seed the environment per db/seeds.rb
+* `rake db:setup` - This will seed the environment per db/seeds.rb and the test DB
 * `rails s`
 * login as admin@admin.com / password
 * Go to localhost:3000/admin/settings and set up username/password for the robot settings.
 This allows login to github.
 (Will add OAuth later..)
 * Tada!

+For development:

+* `rake db:test:prepare` - Sets up the test DB
+* `guard` - Starts Spork and guard-rspec, runs all tests, monitors updated test files and runs them